-(CNN) -- Here's a look at the life of Oscar Pistorius, the South African double-amputee Olympic sprinter currently on trial for the murder of his girlfriend Reeva Steenkamp.
+(CNN) -- Here's a look at the life of Oscar Pistorius, the South African double-amputee Olympic sprinter sentenced to five years in prison for the shooting death of his girlfriend Reeva Steenkamp.

 Personal: Birth date: November 22, 1986

 Education: Attended the University of Pretoria.

 Other Facts: Born without fibulas in either leg, doctors amputated both legs below the knee at eleven months of age.